RayTracing/raytracing.github.io/README.md

     build\release\inOneWeekend > image.ppm

-The resulting PPM file can be viewed as a regular computer image.
-Most operating systems come natively with a PPM viewer included.
-If your operating system doesn't handle PPM files, then PPM file viewers can be easily found online.
+The generated PPM file can be viewed directly as a regular computer image, if your operating system supports this image type.
+If your system doesn't handle PPM files, then you should be able to find PPM file viewers online.
 We like [ImageMagick][].

 Corrections & Contributions